rancher/docs/content/rancher/v2.x/en/catalog/globaldns/_index.md

 In order for Global DNS entries to be programmed, you will need to add a specific annotation on an ingress in your application or target project and this ingress needs to use a specific `hostname` and an annotation that should match the FQDN of the Global DNS entry.

-1. For any application that you want targetted for your Global DNS entry, find an ingress associated with the application.
+1. For any application that you want targeted for your Global DNS entry, find an ingress associated with the application.
 1. In order for the DNS to be programmed, the following requirements must be met:
    * The ingress routing rule must be set to use a `hostname` that matches the FQDN of the Global DNS entry.
    * The ingress must have an annotation (`rancher.io/globalDNS.hostname`) and the value of this annotation should match the FQDN of the Global DNS entry.